HanseltimeIndustries/simple-knex-oracle-migration-example/README.md

 # Troubleshooting

+## Debugging stored procedures

+In order to debug stored_procedures, Oracle needs to be able connect back to an open debugger client that you are running.
+This could be SQL Developer, VsCode Oracle Sql Developer tools, etc.  Because of this need though, we need to setup ACLs for the database so that it can connect to the correct port.

+If you look at the [startup](./dev/oracledb/startup/) folder, you will see that we provide a `debugging.sql` file that will run when the database is brought up.
+The file is setup to allow connection on the `65000` port for debugging for the `SYSTEM` user.
+If your database needs to connect with other users in local devlopment, you will need to update that script to pre-allow them.

+Once you have started your local database, you will then need to start up a program that will try and run debugging.
+You will want to make sure that the program is only using the same port `65000`.

+### About host.docker.internal

+At least in the Oracle PL/SQL Developer tools for VsCode, there is a bug where the "Run Debug" function does not allow us to say use `host.docker.internal`.
+This is critical for us to use since you're using your local IDE and debugging tool but the oracle db is running in a container and needs to reach back out to your local machine (localhost resolves to the container).

+If your debug tools do not allow you to do this, never fear!

+1. First file a bug with oracle.
+It's pretty clear they're not fully up to speed on docker development yet.
+2. You can open an sql file in your debug tool of choice and use the example in [example-debug-call.sql](dev/oracledb/example-debug-call.sql)

+Under the surface, your debugger clients are wrapping calls to the oracle database in the same `TCP_CONNECT` calls as well.

+**IMPORANT** - If you want to use break points in stored_procedures, remember that you will need to compile it for debug using your pl/sql development tool.

 ## Migration Failures

 There may come a time, while migrating (especially locally), where your knex migration fails mid-migration